0u812/sbnw/graphfab/sphinx/source/index.rst

 ..
-SBNW: a layout engine for SBML
+SBNET: a layout engine for SBML

-libSBNW Documentation
+libSBNET Documentation
 ====================================

 Contents: